parkbytes/get0003coursera/README.md

 ### Output data
 * Cleaned data is output to `tidyDataset.txt` in R's working directory
 * Refer CodeBook.md for details on output data

+For more info......this is only a course project!
+Thanks for your assessment.